smithCoders/smithCoders/README.md

 🚀 Here's a glimpse of my current tech stack: JavaScript, Node.js, Express.js, and MongoDB.
 I am continuously learning and have recently delved into Django, Postgres, and MySQL to broaden my skill set.

-When I'm not immersed in code, you can catch me savoring a delightful cup of coffee ☕ or exploring the picturesque landscapes of Ethiopia.

 Let's connect and collaborate on exciting projects!
 ## Skills and Experiences